kaltepeter/notes/docker.md

 Gives you host and container metrics such as:
 ![](/assets/cadvisor-docker-container-metrics.png)

-Can be used with other tools for storage and retrival. docs: https://github.com/google/cadvisor/blob/master/docs/storage/README.md
+Can be used with other tools for storage and retrieval. docs: [https://github.com/google/cadvisor/blob/master/docs/storage/README.md](https://github.com/google/cadvisor/blob/master/docs/storage/README.md)